1. The Fox and the Stork

 One of them climbed up quickly into a tree, and concealed himself in the branches.

-The other, seeing that he must be attacked, fell flat on the ground, and when the Bear came up and felt him with his snout, and smelt him all over, he held his breath, and feigned the appearance of death as much as he could.
+The other, seeing that he must be attacked, fell flat on the ground, and when the Bear came up and felt him with his snout, and smelt him all over, He held his breath and pretended to be dead.

 The Bear soon left him, for it is said he will not touch a dead body.

 When he was quite gone, the other traveler descended from the tree, and, accosting his friend, jocularly inquired "what it was the Bear had whispered in his ear?"

 His friend replied: "He gave me this advice: Never travel with a friend who deserts you at the approach of danger."